chris-short/devopsish.com/content/post/109/index.md

 Poll results reveal where and why organizations choose to use containers, cloud platforms, and data pipelines. *SPONSORED*

 [**Real World DevOps**](https://www.realworlddevops.com/)
 The Real World DevOps Podcast talks about the messy, behind-the-scenes realities of running systems.
-We’ll be talking with practitioners from across the industry, both from traditional enterprises to modern cloud-native startups. *SPONSORED*
+We'll be talking with practitioners from across the industry, both from traditional enterprises to modern cloud-native startups. *SPONSORED*

 {{< sponsor-blurb >}}